 Man In the Iron Armor1 of 12

-Over the last few years, Iron Man has shot through the ranks from C-list or fringe B-list hero in Marvel’s stable to a bonafide star thanks to Marvel Studios film output and the revitalized career of Robert Downey Jr.
+Over the last decade-plus, Iron Man has shot through the ranks from C-list or fringe B-list hero in Marvel’s stable to a bonafide star thanks to Marvel Studios film output and the revitalized career of Robert Downey Jr.

 #10 The Five Nightmares of Tony Stark (Invincible Iron Man #1 - 7)2 of 12